 Yeah, it sounds kind of hippie-ish, but consider the fact that by 2050 there will be 9.3 billion people in the world according to the United Nations.
 Envision the impact if every individual felt the need to build a McMansion, purchase a Fendi Bag and drive an SUV.
 Sounds a little excessive and unsustainable to us, and let’s face it, we work in marketing.

 The “sharing economy” started to show up in the mid-2000s, as new business structures were emerging, inspired by the availability of social technology and an increasing sense of urgency was felt around the global population growth and the depletion of resources.
-One source of inspiration was the commons tragedy which is referring to the notion that in case we all will act only in our self-interest, we will use up all of the earth’s shared resources because we will need it all for our own lifestyle and quality of life.
+One source of inspiration was the tragedy of the commons which is referring to the notion that in case we all will act only in our self-interest, we will use up all of the earth’s shared resources because we will need it all for our own lifestyle and quality of life.
 That why giving will also benefit you.

 Take your car, for example.
 Your car is parked almost all the time—whether at your home or office.
-With the amount you pay for gas, maintenance, and loan payments, it’s more of a hugely expensive waste.
+With the amount you pay for gas, maintenance, and loan payments, it’s more of hugely expensive waste.
 What do you get in return?
 You get from Point A to Point B, probably twice a day.
 However, most of the time, you are paying for the pleasure of letting it depreciate in the parking lot.

 Peer to peer or business that offer shared assets can help by connecting everyday people with new ways to save or better yet, make money using the things they already own.